AKSizov/VM/README.md

 This is my GPU accelerated windows 10 VM machine setup that I use for gaming.
 Tested on Arch Linux, but anything else should work too.
 This setup should be undetectable, but KVM/QEMU at it's core is not designed to be.
+I'm not responsible if you get banned, but I haven't gotten banned from anything yet with this setup.
 ## Hardware
 These scripts works fine on a muxless laptop with an RTX 2080 and an i9-9980HK.
 AMD might be supported, have not tested.